Home > Keeping your cool > Better Cooler Airflow: Your Guide to Fixing Hot Spots

 Your shelving layout is the foundation for good airflow.
 Pushing shelves flush against the walls of your walk-in traps air and creates dead zones where the temperature can rise.
 Instead, leave a few inches of space between the walls and the back of your shelving units.
 This creates a channel for cold air to circulate around the entire perimeter of the room.
 When air can flow back toward the evaporator coil without being blocked by product stacks, you’ll see more even temperatures and shorter run times for your commercial refrigeration system.

-Space Out Your Products Strategically
+Create Space Between Your Products

 Overloading your shelves is a recipe for uneven cooling.
 When products are packed together tightly, they form a solid wall that cold air can’t penetrate.
 This leaves items in the center of the stack much warmer than those on the outside.
 To prevent this, leave a little space between individual boxes and containers so cold air can move around them.
 A good rule of thumb is to allow for at least an inch of breathing room.
 This small change helps cool everything evenly and reduces the overall strain on your equipment, which can prevent costly breakdowns.